kayoyin/Prodigy/README.md

 We can also use the midifile library on c++ which is made for this purpose ( You can find a lot of information and tutorials about that on github!

-Teach an AI to produce pieces of music

 Hi I'm Kayo and I'm going to work on the neural network :)

 COMMIT FROM michael